Registration Opens for Wellington’s Main Street Market

 This event is put on by the Wellington, CO Main Street Program, a 501(c)(3) non-profit organization.
 The Wellington Main Street Program is a group of passionate citizens who champion community collaboration to enhance and promote downtown Wellington.
 By partnering with organizations and leaders at the local, state, and national level, the program protects the historic character of downtown and promotes shared prosperity.

-For more information regarding the Main Street Program and their projects, please visit: https://wellingtonmainstreet.org/
+For more information regarding the Main Street Program and its projects, please visit https://wellingtonmainstreet.org/.

 Did you like what you just read?